ElektraInitiative/libelektra/doc/tutorials/odbc-backend.md

 Check the cmake output to be sure that the build system finds the ODBC libraries.
 Otherwise, the `backend_odbc` plugin gets automatically excluded.

-## 7. Mounting the data sources into the Global Key Database (KDB) of Elektra
+## 7. Mounting the data sources into the global Key Database (KDB) of Elektra

-Now, we can finally mount our ODBC data sources into the global key database (KDB) of Elektra.
+Now, we can finally mount our ODBC data sources into the global Key Database (KDB) of Elektra.
 Currently, a separate command `kdb mountOdbc` exists for this purpose.
 Unfortunately, in contrast to the well-known `kdb mount` for the file-based backend, currently no additional plugins are supported.
 The situation is not ideal and may change in the future.
 One option is to provide a general mounting command for all types of backends.

 However, for now we use the `kdb mountOdbc` command.
 If you just type the command without additional arguments, you get some information about how the command works and which arguments are expected.

 To fully define a mountpoint for an ODBC data source, we need 11 arguments, 10 for defining the data source, and the last argument is the path where the mountpoint should be created in the KDB.

 The usage-message tells us which arguments are needed and in which order they must be given: